Microwave Chocolate Mug Cake

-Who says you need fancy equipment or a pile of dishes to satisfy your chocolate cravings?
-I certainly don’t.
-This microwave chocolate mug cake recipe is my go-to for satisfying those chocolate cravings or when I need a quick dessert for one.
+Who says you need fancy equipment or a sink full of dishes to handle a chocolate craving?
+Not me.
+This chocolate mug cake is my go-to when I want a quick dessert for one, without making a whole production out of it.

 A close-up of chocolate mug cake with a portion scooped out, topped with whipped cream, served in a patterned grey mug on a woven placemat.